algorithm-archivists/algorithm-archive/contents/git_and_version_control/git_and_version_control.md

     <img  class="center" src="res/clone.png" />
 </p>

 Note that there are 2 provided urls here, one for *ssh* and another for *https*.
-From the user's perspective, the difference between the two is minimal: ssh requires the user to type only a password when interacting with the remote github repository, while https requires both an username and password.
+From the user's perspective, the difference between the two is minimal: ssh requires the user to type only a password when interacting with the remote github repository, while https requires both a username and password.
 Now, you will probably be interacting with github a lot, so ssh will definitely save time and is preferred for many people who use git a lot; however, [there is some initial set-up](https://help.github.com/articles/connecting-to-github-with-ssh/).
 If you want, we can discuss the set-up in more detail later (just let me know!), but for now, we'll stick with https because it's more familiar to new users.